njingouzak/Medical-Dataset-Analysis/README.md

 - Exploratory analysis from medical datasets
 - Identifying trends in hospitalization charges and patient health profiles
-- Analyzing the impact of variables such as BMI and smoking on healthcare costs
+- Analyzing relationship  between BMI, smoking and healthcare costs
+- determining the peak year of healthcare demand

 ---
 ## **Tools**